31ten/documentation/Python/Scrapy/guide-scrapy.md

     scrapy shell full_name_of_url_you_want_to_scrape

-This opens an interactive shell in the terminal, here we can test waht we can grab using xpath selectors, this is a good first way to begin testing the website
+This opens an interactive shell in the terminal, here we can test what we can grab using xpath selectors, this is a good first way to begin testing the website

-To create the spider that will crawl the pages we want we run this command to create the files:
+To create the spider that will crawl the pages we want, we run this command to create the files:

     scrapy genspider name_of_spider name_of_url_to_scrape